Radimal/marvelous-chestnut/src/pages/index.md

         avatar_alt: Jamie Laity
         content: >-
-          It's great to have that peace of mind to know that Radimal is verifying that something is normal or not.
+          It's great to have that peace of mind to know that Radimal is verifying if something is normal or not.
 That's every vet's greatest fear - that you're missing something.
 Radimal helps me know that we're giving the best possible medicine to our patients.
       - type: review_item